 Option 1: To the west of the village along the north side of Main Road Call for sites references 2016 H340 2.58ha.
 H339 2 ha.
 H338 2.45ha.
 2019 62 2.74ha.
 64 4.08ha.
-Relationship to village These sites do not relate well to the e structure of the village as they would extend away from the existir ng built-up area and, with the possible exception of site H340 wor uld be detached from local services.
-Existing Use Agriculture Scale All of these sites are much larger th an is required to accommodate the amount of additional housing requi red. and any extension of the settlement boundary would therefore be restricted to the frontage of the site Countryside/landscape While there is sporadic development along the north side of Main Road, much of it related to existing • consolidation of development would d detract from the rural character of the village Highways /access All sites would need to gain access • • • • • • • • • • • • • • • • • • • • the A47 and all except site H340 front a dual carriageway section where the speed limit is 70mph.
+Relationship to village These sites do not relate well to the e structure of the village as they would extend away from the existin ng built-up area and, with the possible exception of site H340 wou uld be detached from local services.
+Existing Use Agriculture Scale All of these sites are much larger than is required to accommodate the amount of additional housing requi red. and any extension of the settlement boundary would therefore ore be restricted to the frontage of the site Countryside/landscape While there is sporadic development along the north side of Main Road, much of it related to existing or former nursery uses consolidation of development woul d detract from the rural character of the village Highways /access All sites would need to gain access from Main Road, formerly part of the A47 and all except site H340 front a dual carriageway section where the speed limit is 70mph.
 The speed limit changes to 30mph in front of site H340 but traffic speeds tend to still be high at this point.
-Public consultation The inclusion of all or part of any of these sites within the development boundary, with the possible except • consistent with the wish of parishio extend the built up area of the village.
-Conclusion Only a small part of site H340 could be considered for inclusion within an extended development boundar У
+Public consultation The inclusion of all or part of any of these sites within the development boundary, with the possible excepti • consistent with the wish of parishio extend the built up area of the villag Conclusion Only a small part of site H340 could an extended development boundar У

 Option 2: To the west of the village along the south side of Main Road Call for sites reference 2019 99 2.46ha.
-Relationship to village The eastern boundary of the site borders housing development but there is no other development on the south side of Main road.
+Relationship to village The eastern boundary of the site borders housing development but there is no other development on the ne south side of Main road.
 While